TerryGoodwin/NMMAMP-ExtraMuseum/readme.md

 `retroarch\retroarch.new.cfg` so you can make new changes, then push them back to the device.

+### get_latest_retroarch_core_overrides.bat
+Downloads the `config` directory from the device and places it at `retroarch\config` - this is mostly core overrides, mostly around screen placement.
+Do this before making changes to those core overrides.

 ### install_launcher.bat
 (Re-)Installs the launcher APK from frontend\emlauncher.apk